ST10085360/MBCM_PWA/README.md

    - A confirmation modal will appear.
    - Confirm deletion to remove the suggestion.

-### Code Integration

-The code for this page involves fetching and displaying project suggestions.
-Admins can also add and delete suggestions.

 ## Account Dashboard Page

 This page provides an overview of the user's account details and, for volunteers, their associated projects.